Chriksz/web-dev-2023-t2g1/documentations/theme-park-examples.md

 - The most important technological aspect is SEO for these websites.
 - The target audience is the parents/adults not the children.

-## Reviews of Specific Theme Park Websties
+## Reviews of Specific Theme Park Websites

 ### Review of https://www.dreamworld.com.au/